Samy-Ulz/bsd24_ulz_samuel/exercise3.md

 ![error log](resources/images/ex3_4.png)

 To change that, I created a config file \"log4j2.xml\" to append every new log entry in a log file and to correctly output them on my console.
-I copied the config file to \"log4j2.xml.template\" for reference in my remote repository and ran some tests to see the logs after creating a Logger object in my Calculator class as well and making debug loggers in every method (and an error logger dor divisions by zero).
+I copied the config file to \"log4j2.xml.template\" for reference in my remote repository and ran some tests to see the logs after creating a Logger object in my Calculator class as well and making debug loggers in every method (and an error logger for divisions by zero).
 My \”myapp.log\" file:
 ![myapp.log file](resources/images/ex3_5.png)